Receiver SFTP Adapter Configuration – SAP BTP-IS & PI/PO

 NWA > Configuration Management > Security > Certificates and Keys > Key Storage > Content > Keystore Views.

 What we configure with Private Key View and Private Key Entry parameters is the SAP PI/PO’s Private Key information.
 During the system setup (configuration) only Public Keys of the servers are exchanged and installed.
-At the time of actual connection or handshake with sFTP, Private Key configured in the Communication Channel and Public Key installed in sFTP combination decrypt the data and allow the connection.
+At the time of actual connection or handshake with SFTP, Private Key configured in the Communication Channel and Public Key installed in SFTP combination decrypt the data and allow the connection.

-Username is the sFTP username.
+Username is the SFTP username.

 sFTP Private Key configuration.